On Computing the Elimination Ideal Using Resultants with Applications to Gr\"obner Bases: Multiplicities

 \subsection{Acknowledgments}

-The authors would like to express their gratitude to Prof. B. Buchberger, who helped with identifying and formulating the expansion problem as an independent problem.
-Also he helped with the clarification of ideas and by being critical about the formulations of definitions and theorems, assertions, algorithms etc. Dr. M. Kauers provided us with helpful hints during discussions.
-The authors highly appreciate the valuable comments from Prof. H. Hong and Dr. E. Tsigaridas during personal communications with them.
-The first author would like to thank the second and third author for introducing him to the topic and generously sharing their ideas and results with him.
+The authors would like to express their gratitude to Professors B. Buchberger, H. Hong, M. Kauers, and Dr. E. Tsigaridas.

-All the authors were supported by the strategic program "Innovatives O\"O 2010 plus" of the Upper Austrian Government".
-The second and third authors were also supported by the Austrian Science Fund (FWF) grant W1214-N15, projects DK1 and DK6.
+The authors were supported by the strategic program "Innovatives O\"O 2010 plus" of the Upper Austrian Government and by the Austrian Science Fund (FWF) grant W1214-N15, projects DK1, DK6 and DK9.
 Part of the research of the second author was carried out during a stay at the mathematics department of UC Berkeley supported by a Marshall Plan Scholarship.
-The third author is partially supported by Austrian Science Fund grant P22748-N18.
+The third author was partially supported by Austrian Science Fund grant P22748-N18.